pnti/yiddish-keys-linux-copy/README.md

 9. Reboot.

-10. Add the new layout selecting *Yiddish* language from *System Settings > Keyboard > Layout ...
+10. Add the new layout selecting the *Yiddish* language from *System Settings > Keyboard > Layout ...
 Add* .

 11. Enjoy.